 The components of a successful timeline will vary depending on your business goals, the scope of your marketing plan, the type of project you are undertaking, and other factors.
 But there are common elements that can help you craft an effective timeline, whether you’re working on a product launch campaign or planning an event.
 And in all cases, templates offer an easy solution for building a timeline, which is why we’ve compiled a list of free timeline templates below.

 All of the templates are in Excel format, can be edited to suit your needs, and are free to download.
-We’ve also included related marketing templates, including a budget plan and calendar templates for scheduling online content and email marketing.
+We’ve also included related marketing templates, including a budget plan and timeline templates for scheduling online content and email marketing.
 For greater customization and access to powerful collaborative features, you can also create your own marketing timeline template using Smartsheet.
 Let’s take a look at what to include in your marketing timeline.

 Creating a Marketing Timeline